-If you plan to create many journals with lots of graphics, I highly recommend getting a HP (Hewlett Packard) printer that is Instant Ink eligible.
-Here’s the link to find out more about this program.
+If you plan to create many journals with lots of graphics, I highly recommend getting an HP (Hewlett Packard) printer that is Instant Ink eligible.
+Here’s the LINK to find out more about this program.
 It is just so nice never having to worry about running out of ink or how much it costs to buy more!
 Just one monthly flat fee depending on the plan you choose.
 So far I have used two printers with the Instant Ink program and have been very happy with HP’s service.
 Be aware that the ink that comes with the printer doesn’t last long, and you do have to wait for that initial shipment of ink.
 That wait time can be frustrating.
 But once the shipment starts, it is all good!

 Another thing to consider when deciding on a printer is whether or not it has a borderless setting.
 This can be used when printing patterned paper, and you don’t want that white border around the edges of the paper.
 The borderless setting is optional.
 Keep in mind that most of the pages of Memorable Journals are designed to be used for the normal setting (NOT borderless).
 You can use the borderless setting for the pages with the patterns.

-I tend to use 24 lb paper which is slightly thicker than the regular printer paper (that you find in copy machines) which is 20 lb.
-Sometimes I use 28 lb paper if I plan to use dark markers, the design will use lots of ink, or if it's for a coloring page.
-(My favorite is from Staples for the quality and price.)
-This is what Staples has to say about this paper: "This inkjet & laser paper is also acid-free paper so printed documents will last longer.
-FSC Certification assures users that this paper is environmentally appropriate, and the Rainforest Alliance has also endorsed it."
-This paper is also available in the lighter 24 lb version.
+This is what Staples has to say about the above 24# and 28# paper: “This inkjet & laser paper is also acid-free paper so printed documents will last longer.
+FSC Certification assures users that this paper is environmentally appropriate, and the Rainforest Alliance has also endorsed it.”

 Cardstock is nice to have on hand for the covers of the journals.
 Can also be used for journal cards.
 Here’s what I like to use, also from Staples.
 It is 110 lb paper.

 Of course, washi tape is fun to use!